-In rare instances, CBD can cause liver damage.
-Because of this, you should proceed with extreme caution if you have liver disease, risk factors for liver disease, or are taking medication that can cause liver problems.
+In rare instances, CBD can cause liver damage, so proceed with extreme caution if you have liver disease, risk factors for liver disease, or are taking medication that can cause liver problems.

 Some drugs known to interact with CBD:

 Unfortunately, there isn't a ton of research on the interaction with ADHD medications.
-I found at least one source that said CBD may worsen the decreased appetite that's common when taking stimulants.
-There also appears to be a small risk of decreasing the effectiveness of your ADHD medication when taking cannabidiol.
+I did find at least one source that said CBD may worsen the decreased appetite that's common when taking stimulants.4 There also appears to be a small risk of decreased efficacy of ADHD medication when taking cannabidiol.

 Below is everything we could find on common ADHD meds (both stimulant and nonstimulant) and their potential for CBD interaction.
-This list isn't comprehensive.
-We're always learning new information about this topic, so make sure you're up to date with current protocols.
+This list isn't exhaustive!

 For more information about ADHD medication, check out this article that breaks down the drug classes and brand varieties.

 Federally, all cannabis products are illegal and CBD isn't FDA-approved (Food and Drug Administration).

 But 36 states have legalized medical marijuana, and many others legalized recreational use.5 If you’re in one of those states, CBD is indeed legal and available at dispensaries and other authorized retailers.
 CBD can be derived from either hemp or marijuana.

 Hemp is legal in all states because federal law requires hemp products contain less than 0.3% THC.
 If marijuana (medical or recreational) is not legal where you live, then products made directly from marijuana are also illegal.